 I worked up here on Gilford island 30 yrs ago, l was a cook in a camp that was reached by road from Scott Cove, it was a good 30 km from the cove.
 There was at the time a camp bar in the Cove, so we would all head down after dinner for a few bears and a good amount of chat with those who lived at the cove.

 It was an adventure, living here on the island.
-I remember when one of my freezers packed it in and l needed to replace it pronto, before all my meat thawed out.
+I remember when one of my freezers packed it in and l needed to replace it pronto before all my meat thawed out.
 I went down to the cove and found a freezer on the other side of the bay that l could purchase but in order to get it, l would need to use a boat to get it to the dock.
-I found a young fella who was willing to help, he had a 15 foot boston wailer.
+A young fella came along who was willing to help, he had a 15-foot Boston wailer.
 The freezer was quite a bit longer than the boat was wide.
 We maneuvered it onto the wailer and positioned it to sit across the boat.
-It was heavy and the boat had only about an inch of free board.
+It was heavy, and the boat had only about an inch of freeboard.